-- San Nicholas Canyon

-- Los Alisos Canyon

-- Lachusa Canyon

-- Encinal Canyon

-- Trancas Canyon

-- Zuma Canyon (Upper Portion)

-- Escondido Canyon (Upper Portion)

-- Solstice Canyon

-- Corral Canyon

-- Malibu Canyon

-- Carbon Canyon (Upper Portion)

-- Tuna/Pena Canyons

-- 3.3 All Areas of Special Biological Significance, and Marine Protected Areas (as designated by the California Department of Fish and Game), and streams shall be considered ESHA and shall be accorded all protection provided for ESHA in the LCP.

-- Any area not designated on the LUP ESHA Map that meets the ESHA criteria is ESHA and shall be accorded all the protection provided for ESHA in the LCP.
-The following areas shall be considered ESHA, unless there is compelling site-specific evidence to the contrary:

-- Any habitat area that is rare or especially valuable from a local, regional, or statewide basis, shall be considered ESHA, unless there is compelling site-specific evidence to the contrary.
-Similarly, a

-- Areas that contribute to the viability of supporting plant or animal species designated as rare, threatened, or endangered under State or Federal law. and a

-- Areas that contribute to the viability of species designated as Fully

-Protected or Species of Special Concern under State law or regulations.

-- Areas supporting that contribute to the viability of significant populations plant species for which there is compelling evidence of rarity, such as those designated 1b (Rare or endangered in California and elsewhere) or 2 (rare, threatened or endangered in California but more common elsewhere) by the California Native Plant Society shall be considered ESHA, unless there is compelling, site-specific evidence to the contrary.

-- 3.5 The LUP ESHA Map shall be reviewed every five years in co-operation with the Environmental Review Board, or other qualified professionals and the resources agencies within the Santa Monica Mountains and updated to reflect current information, including information on rare, threatened, or endangered species.
+- 3.4 Any area not designated on the LUP ESHA Map that meets the ESHA criteria is ESHA and shall be accorded all the protection provided for ESHA in the LCP.
+The following areas shall be considered ESHA, unless there is compelling site-specific evidence to the contrary: - Any habitat area that is rare or especially valuable from a local, regional, or statewide basis. - Areas that contribute to the viability of plant or animal species designated as rare, threatened, or endangered under State or Federal law. - Areas that contribute to the viability of species designated as Fully Protected or Species of Special Concern under State law or regulations. - Areas that contribute to the viability of plant species for which there is compelling evidence of rarity, for example, those designated 1b (Rare or endangered in California and elsewhere) or 2 (rare, threatened or endangered in California but more common elsewhere) by the California Native Plant Society. - 3.5 The LUP ESHA Map shall be reviewed every five years in co-operation with the Environmental Review Board and the resources agencies within the Santa Monica Mountains and updated to reflect current information, including information on rare, threatened, or endangered species.
 Areas subject to habitat restoration projects shall also be considered for designation as ESHA.
-Revisions to the map depicting ESHA shall be treated as LCP amendments and shall be subject to the approval of the Coastal Commission. - Any area mapped as ESHA shall not be deprived of protection as ESHA, as required by the policies and provisions of the LCP, on the basis that habitat has been illegally removed, degraded, or species that are rare or especially valuable because of their nature or role in an ecosystem of concern have been eliminated. - 3.7 If a site-specific biological study, prepared pursuant to Policy 3.35 contains substantial evidence that an area previously mapped as ESHA does not contain habitat that meets the definition of ESHA for a reason other than those set forth in Policy 3.6, the City Biologist and the Environmental Review Board, or other qualified professionals shall review all available site-specific information to determine if the area in question should no longer be considered ESHA and not subject to the ESHA protection policies of the LUP.
-If the area is determined to be adjacent to ESHA, Policies 3.23 to 3.30 shall apply.
-The ERB, or other qualified professionals, shall provide recommendations to the Planning Commission (or applicable decision-making body for coastal permits)(Planning Director, Planning Commission, or City Council) as to the ESHA status of the area in question.
+Revisions to the map depicting ESHA shall be treated as LCP amendments and shall be subject to the approval of the Coastal Commission. - 3.6 Any area mapped as ESHA shall not be deprived of protection as ESHA, as required by the policies and provisions of the LCP, on the basis that habitat has been illegally removed, degraded, or species that are rare or especially valuable because of their nature or role in an ecosystem have been eliminated. - 3.7 If a site-specific biological study, prepared pursuant to Policy 3.37 contains substantial evidence that an area previously mapped as ESHA does not contain habitat that meets the definition of ESHA for a reason other than those set forth in Policy 3.6, the City Biologist and the Environmental Review Board shall review all available site-specific information to determine if the area in question should no longer be considered ESHA and not subject to the ESHA protection policies of the LUP.
+If the area is determined to be adjacent to ESHA, Policies 3.23 to 3.31 shall apply.
+The ERB shall provide recommendations to the applicable decision-making body (Planning Director, Planning Commission, or City Council) as to the ESHA status of the area in question.
 If the decision-making body finds that an area previously mapped as ESHA does not meet the definition of ESHA, a modification shall be made to the LUP ESHA Map, as part of a map update, consistent with Policy 3.5.
 If an area is not ESHA or ESHA buffer, LCP policies and standards for protection of ESHA and ESHA buffer shall not apply and development may be allowed (consistent with other LCP requirements) even if the ESHA map has not been amended.